ReDI-School/ux_ui_bootcamp/projects/01_user_research/3_milestone.md

 - Map out the user journey comprehensively, including all steps, touchpoints, and emotions.
 - Look for opportunities to improve the user experience by addressing pain points and enhancing positive moments.

+### Task:
+- Create at least 2 detailed and realistic personas based on the interviews insights.
+You can use this [Figjam Template](https://www.figma.com/templates/user-persona-template/)
+- Map out the user journey for at least 2 personas.
+You can copy and use this [Figjam Template](https://www.figma.com/board/KSkIA1FET9rcxeRdQaE9ck/User-Journey-Map-Template?node-id=0-1&node-type=canvas&t=8UNm2azRFRZ1zb9H-0)

 ### Deliverables:

 - User Personas